 Contests and giveaways

-Running contests and giveaways for affiliate marketing is a strategy like none else.
+Running contests and giveaways for affiliate marketing is a strategy unlike any other.
 It can be a promotional venture for followers to interact with a particular brand via your portfolio and they could get rewarded as a result.
 These contests could generate specific hashtags that would boost affiliate marketing further and get more attention to the brand via your influence.
 However, this will only be successful after you’ve built a bit of a following.
 Check out our guide on how to run an Instagram contest.

 This can be a solution at the beginning of your affiliate marketing journey while attempting to build a following.
 You could sponsor your profile on Instagram to add followers and engagement.
 In this respect, Instagram lets you choose what demographic and what interests you want to target with your sponsored ad.
 Note that while you need a business profile to boost posts directly within the Instagram app, you can still advertise on Instagram through your personal profile if it is attached to a Facebook Business Page and you utilize the Facebook Ads platform.

-Instagram affiliate marketing can also be aided by advertising your account of content placed on it on other social media platforms like Facebook and Twitter.
-The key to doing is to share differently designed posts on each platform to get people interested across other places but be sure to link it back to the original Instagram page of the brand or product being advertised.
+Instagram affiliate marketing can also be aided by advertising your account on other social media platforms like Facebook and Twitter.
+The key to doing is to share differently designed posts on each platform to get people interested across other places.
+When doing this, be sure to link it back to the original Instagram page of the brand or product being advertised.
 This is especially relevant if you’ve built a larger following on other social networks.

 Run a blog for affiliate marketing